-Our secure account login process requires you to authenticate yourself with your username and PIN.
+Our secure account login process requires you to authenticate yourself with your username and password.
+We also make use of 2-Factor authenticate, should you wish to transact on your account.
 If we detect repeated incorrect attempts to login we will lock your account - it can only be reactivated by you calling our Client Services department and being taken through our security procedures.

 All your trading activity is done within a secure session.
 If you leave your account without activity for a period of time, we will automatically log you out.

 We store personal data securely on internal networks.
 These are not directly accessible from the internet.
 We will never ask for your account details to be sent by email.

 We do everything we can to protect your account and we encourage you to do the same.
 It helps to be aware of the different types of attacks you may be vulnerable to.
 As well as online attempts to undermine your account or financial information, some fraudsters operate illegal shares sales, known as 'boiler room' schemes, by phone or post.
 We've outlined below the main types of attack to be aware of and what you can do to protect yourself and your account.